 He was stout and broad with a red face, his dark suit tight over his middle.
 Of course, she thought.
 Irish.
 Shikers.
 Lovers of drink.
 Her mother had taught her about people—Italian and Jewish girls were zoftig.
 Polish and Hungarians were good cooks.
 German women had strong arms.
 Jewish men made good husbands.

 “With me on stage, you’ll make money,” she pushed herself to tell him, her eyes burning into his.
 “They’ll come running,” and she broke into St. Louis woman, with her diamond rings, stole that man of mine, by her apron strings.

 “You wear something besides this?”
 Mr. Grady asked, pointing a chubby finger toward her worn navy skirt down to her ankles and shabby blue coat.

 “Of course.
 I have a beautiful costume.”
-She had sewn it in secrecy from cheap used clothing, a bauble here, a strip of fringe there, something snipped or found, the outfit kept hidden at home under a dresser drawer.
+She had sewn it by hand, in secret, using pennies saved for a yard of black satineen, an old blouse remade, a bauble, a strip of fringe, snipped or found, the outfit kept hidden at home under a dresser drawer.

 “And on stage, you know what you gotta do?
 You have experience?